NEW EXHIBIT TOURING NOW: BUILDING BRIDGES: Portraits of Immigrants and Refugees

 Family Diversity Projects (FDP) is a non-profit organization (501c (3) devoted to educating people of all ages about the full range of diversity.
 Family Diversity Projects creates traveling photo-text exhibits, books, and curriculum to help eliminate prejudice, stereotyping, bullying, and harassment of people who are discriminated against due to sexual orientation, gender, gender identity, race, national origin, religion, and disabilities of all kinds.

-Family Diversity Projects has created seven award-winning traveling photo-text exhibits that tour communities nationwide and internationally.
+Family Diversity Projects has created eight award-winning traveling photo-text exhibits that tour communities nationwide and internationally.
 Our exhibits are perfect for diversity events in your: